John Harvey Kellogg: Incorrect uses of the water cure

 Although Kellogg praised hydropathy for its many uses, he did acknowledge its limits.
 "In nearly all cases, sunlight, pure air, rest, exercise, proper food, and other hygienic agencies are quite as important as water.
 Electricity, too, is a remedy which should not be ignored; and skillful surgery is absolutely indispensable in not a small number of cases."
 With this belief, he went on to criticize many medical figures who misused or overestimated hydropathy in the treating of disease.
 Among these, he criticized what he referred to as "Cold-Water Doctors" who would recommend the same remedy regardless of the type of ailment or temperament of the patient.
 These doctors would prescribe ice-cold baths in unwarmed rooms even during the harshest winters.
 In his opinion, this prejudicial approach to illness resulted in converting hydropathy to a more heroic type of treatment where many became obsessed with taking baths in ice-cold water.
 He addresses the negative consequences that resulted from this "infatuation", among them tuberculosis and other diseases.
 This dangerous habit was only exacerbated by physicians who used hydropathy in excess.
 Kellogg recounts an instance where a patient with a low typhus fever was treated with 35 cold packs while in a feeble state and, not to the surprise of Kellogg, died.
 Kellogg posits this excessive and dangerous use of hydropathy as a return to the "violent processes" of bloodletting, antimony, mercury and purgatives.
 Kellogg also criticizes the ignorance in "Hydropathic Quacks" as well as in Preissnitz, the founder of modern hydropathy, himself.
 Kellogg states that the "Quacks" as well as Preissnitz are ignorant for overestimating the hydropathy as a "cure-all" remedy without understanding the true nature of disease.

 Later life

 Kellogg would live for over 60 years after writing Plain Facts.
 He continued to work on healthy eating advice and run the sanitarium, although this was hit by the Great Depression and had to be sold.
 He ran another institute in Florida, which was popular throughout the rest of his life, although it was a distinct step down from his Battle Creek institute.

-In 1937, Kellogg received an honorary degree in Doctor of Public Service from Oglethorpe University.
+In 1937, Kellogg received an honorary degree as a Doctor of Public Service from Oglethorpe University.

 Pulitzer Prize-winning historian Will Durant, who had been a vegetarian since the age of 18, called Dr. Kellogg "his old mentor", and said that Dr. Kellogg, more than any other person since his high school days, had influenced his life.